Skip to main content

 Migrate to AssertJ

 You can easily convert existing assertions to use AssertJ using OpenRewrite's AssertJ recipe.
 This recipe contains many Refaster rules from Error Prone Support.
-There are multiple ways to run OpenRewrite recipes on your project, depending on your build tool and preferences.

 Exercise A